Core Components

 - Blue (User Layer): Your application code and migration scripts

-- Green (Service Layer): Specialized services with focused responsibilities
+- Green (Service Layer): Focused services with specific responsibilities

 - Pink (Database Layer): Your database handler and database